-The most difficult part of making your own horehound cough drops is getting the balls rolled before they were too hard to work.
+The most challenging part of making your horehound cough drops is getting the balls rolled before they are too hard to work.
 You can trust I had a lot of little hands on this project and by the end, we were still snapping a sheet and wrapping the broken pieces.
 I’m going to try a silicone mini-ice cube tray or candy mold next time.
 I think that’s a good idea to work around that issue!

 - 1 cup fresh horehound leaves & flowers, or 1/3 cup dried horehound (Buy it organic HERE.)

 - 1 cup honey (Don't waste your raw honey here!
 It will get too hot to retain any benefits.)

 - 1 cup sugar

 - 1 teaspoon cream of tartar

 - Place the horehound in a mason jar and cover it with a pint of boiling water.

 - Steep the horehound for 30-60 minutes.

 - Grease a 9 x 13 baking dish with butter.